parthk279/ASE591-HW_GP6/src/HW2/README.md

 2. test_rand : The test function for testing the environment variable SEED.
 3. test_sym : Test function for testing the SYM class.
 4. test_num : Test function for the NUM class.
+5. test_stats : Testing function for checking if the data.stats() function is working properly.
+Calculates the mid and the div for the two data from the csv file
+6. test_data : Testing function for checking if the data class is working or not
+7. test_csv : Testing if the csv function is drawing the input from the csv file